chmald/az-spring-app-demo/README.md

-# Azure Spring Apps Demo
+# Azure Container Apps Spring Boot Demo

-A comprehensive demonstration of Azure Spring Apps with microservices architecture, featuring service discovery with Eureka, centralized configuration management, API Gateway, and inter-service communication.### ✅ Infrastructure Security**
+A comprehensive demonstration of Spring Boot microservices deployed on Azure Container Apps, featuring service discovery with Eureka, centralized configuration management, API Gateway, and inter-service communication.

-- Bicep template with latest API versions
-- Parameterized configuration without hardcoded secrets
-- Resource group isolation
-- Managed service updates
-- Configuration Service with Git-based settings
-- Application Insights APM integration## 🏗️ Architecture Overview
+## 🏗️ Architecture Overview

 This demo showcases a complete microservices ecosystem with the following components: